Display awards and conditionally format Org Chart

 Bronze medal

-As you can see on the picture above, there is ready to use JavaScript handler with three functions that allow to subscribe for box, tooltip, or search result rendering event.
-In this article I used only box and search result rendering events to highlight boxes and search results with color.
-You can find description of JavaScript framework in the documentation.
+This JavaScript tab includes ready-to-use handlers for box, tooltip, and search result events.
+In this article, we will only use box and search result rendering events to highlight boxes and search results.
+You can find more detailed information about JavaScript in our documentation.

-It is possible to use such code to highlight boxes with Gold medal
+Use JavaScript code to highlight boxes with Gold medal field values as follows:

 //Subscribe for the box rendering event